sethforprivacy/sethforprivacy.com/content/guides/run-a-monero-node.md

 Hopefully this guide simplified the process of setting up a remote node on a VPS, and many more similar guides should be popping up shortly.

-I used the commands and info in this guide to kick off a few new remote nodes on Linode, feel free to utilize them for wallet sync, add them as priority peers, etc:
+I used the commands and info in this guide to kick off a few new remote nodes on Linode and Hetzner, feel free to utilize them for wallet sync, add them as priority peers, etc:

 `node-1.sethsimmons.me:18089` (high-performance node on Hetzner in Frankfurt, Germany) `node-2.sethsimmons.me:18089` (medium-performance node on Linode in Georgia, USA)